How to Calculate Spousal Support:

 - The total number of children.
 An obligor who has had a prior divorce may be supporting those children as well.

 - The total monthly child support payments you are already making for other children.
 If an obligor is currently paying child support, then payments may be lowered.

-The general rule is that you pay 20 percent of your income to support one child.
+As a general rule in Texas, you pay 20 percent of your income to support one child.
 You pay an additional five percent for each additional child.
-However, you will never pay more than 40 percent of your total income.
+However, you will never pay more than 40 percent of your total income in spousal or child support.
 With this information, you can estimate monthly child support payments to your former spouse.

 However, this is only a simple calculation.
 There are many other factors the court will consider before deciding a fair monthly payment.
 Speak with our child support attorneys for a more in-depth calculation with your specific divorce situation in mind.

 How is Child or Spousal Support Determined in Texas?